zarahbaloch/LHL_SQL_Final/cleaning_data.md

 Queries:
 Below, provide the SQL queries you used to clean your data.

-Example SQL Queries (Units_Sold)- ensuring it is not NULL or Negative + Setting NULL values to 0.
+Example SQL Queries (units_sold)- ensuring it is not NULL or Negative + Setting NULL values to 0

     SELECT * FROM analytics WHERE units_sold < 0 OR units_sold IS NULL;

     UPDATE analytics SET units_sold = 0 WHERE units_sold IS NULL;
+*this was completed for all columns, in all tables with applicable data types (listed above)

 Example SQL Queries (visitid)- check for duplicates  + attatch each visitid (duplicate or not) to a unique key to ensure no data necessary data is being deleted.